hal0eye/dionaea/README.md

 # dockerized dionaea

-[dionaea](https://github.com/DinoTools/dionaea) is low interaction honeypot with focus on capturing malware.
+[dionaea](https://github.com/DinoTools/dionaea) is a low interaction honeypot with focus on capturing malware.

 This repository contains the necessary files to create a *dockerized* version of dionaea.